Thank you for sending your enquiry! One of our team members will contact you shortly.

 - "Why GNU su does not support the wheel group"

-- Implementing stricter password rules
+- Enforcing stricter password rules

-- Other access control methods
+- Other access control mechanisms

 - Using sudo

-- SELinux and AppArmor
+- Implementing SELinux and AppArmor

 - Restricting access to specific server services

-- Ensuring authentication security
+- Securing authentication

-- Securing passwords over the Internet
+- Transmitting passwords securely over the Internet

-- Using Secure Shell
+- Using Secure Shell (SSH)

 - Additional security measures for Internet connectivity